Jamuna Bridge: History of construction

+In 1986, the phase-I feasibility study identified the site between Sirajganj and Bhuapur (Tangail) as the most suitable location for the bridge.
+Subsequently, the phase-II feasibility study conducted between 1987 and 1989 confirmed the economic and technical viability of a road-cum-rail-cum-power bridge.
+The government of Bangladesh finalized funding arrangements for the bridge with IDA, ADB, and OECF of Japan in 1992.
+Construction contracts were awarded through international bidding in 1993, and the foundation stone of the bridge was laid on 10 April 1994.
+Physical implementation of the project began on 15 October 1994, with all components except the gas transmission line completed by June 1998.
+The bridge was officially opened for traffic on 23 June 1998.

 Jamuna Multipurpose Bridge was constructed by Hyundai Heavy Industries at a cost of $696 million.
-But the whole bridge project costed 1.24 billion dollar for unknown reason.
+However, the whole bridge project costed $1.24 billion for unknown reasons.
 The cost was shared by IDA, ADB, OECD, and the government of Bangladesh.
 Of the total, IDA, ADB and OECD supplied $200 million each through a loan with 1% nominal interest, and the remaining $96 million was borne by Bangladesh.

 The main bridge is 4.98 km long with 49 main spans of approximately 99 metres and two end spans of approximately 65 metres.
 Connected to the bridge are east and west approach viaducts each with 12 spans of 10 metre length and transition spans of 8 metres.
 The total width of the bridge deck is 18.5 metres.

 The river crossing was designed to carry a dual two-lane carriageway, a dual gauge (broad and metre) railway, a high voltage (230 kV) electrical interconnector, telecommunication cables and a 750 mm diameter high pressure natural gas pipeline.
 The carriageways are 6.315 metres wide separated by a 0.57 metre width central barrier; the rail track is along the north side of the deck.
 On the main bridge, electrical interconnector pylons are positioned on brackets cantilevered from the north side of the deck.
 Telecommunication ducts run through the box girder deck and the gas pipeline is under the south cantilever of the box section.
 The bridge has been built by Hyundai Engineering and Construction (Korea) as a 'design and build' contract.
 TY Lin Assoc. of San Francisco carried out the design as a sub-contractor for Hyundai.
 The approach roads were constructed by Samwhan Corporation (Korea).